COPYRIGHT (C) 1984-2007 MERRILL CONSULTANTS DALLAS TEXAS USA

 that had been created by SAS V6, and the new dataset being written

 has a variable longer than 200 bytes.
-Disabling PROC SYNCSORT was

-necessary to get the real error message:
+Disabling PROC SYNCSORT exposed the real SAS error message:

 ERROR: THE CHARACTER VARIABLE SYSLTEXT HAS TOO LONG A VALUE FOR THE